CCM Swaps to Solana

 Compute budget estimation

-The user has to provide a gas budget for the destination chain that must cover the entire transaction on the destination chain.
+The user has to provide a gas budget for the destination chain that must cover the user's logic compute unit consumption on Solana.
+The Chainflip protocol subtracts an egress fee from the swap output amount to pay for the transaction costs, including the compute unit price.

 The transaction cost in a Solana transaction is computed as follows, given that Chainflip transactions only contain one signature:

-is the current median priority fee of the network with a minimum of 10 microlamports per compute unit.gasBudgetAfterSwap
+is the current median priority fee of the network with a minimum of 10 lamports per compute unit.
+It's computed by the protocol

 Transaction length limitation